PedroTechy/CarrisInsight/README.md

 ## Project Overview
 This project focuses on creating data pipelines to support a real-time dashboard for monitoring Carris bus positions and related data.

+## Project Architecture

+### Streaming Data Pipeline
+* Spark Structured Streaming processes JSON files from the Carris API.
+* Data is stored and processed using Google Cloud Storage (GCS).

+### Batch Data Pipeline
+* Apache Airflow orchestrates data extraction and transformation.
+* Raw data is stored in GCS and transformed for BigQuery using dbt.

 ## Project Structure

 This project is organized into three main folders, each corresponding to a key component of the data engineering pipeline.
 Below is an overview of each folder, along with the associated development branches: